Chirag-ahir/SFC-Preparation/README.md

 What is OpportunityTeamMember?<br>
 OpportunityTeamMember is a junction object between Opportunity and User.
 This junction object will be create under Opportunity Team.

+What is COntact Role?<br>
+COntact Role is a junction object which allows multiple contacts to be linked to Opportunity, demonstrating a many-to-many relationship between opportunity and contact.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>